 Some ear plugs are designed to be almost invisible, while others have funky, colourful designs.
 This will make you feel less embarrassed wearing ear plugs!

-They offer real protection: You should buy ear plugs that have been proven to offer real protection.
-You can compare their SNR or NNR ratings to see how much protection they provide.
+You should buy ear plugs that have been proven to offer real protection.
+You can compare their SNR or NRR ratings to see how much protection they provide.

 Concert Ear Plugs FAQs